raeoxfordhebron/project-3-frontend/readme.md

 - Index
 - Update
 - Delete
+- Show

 ### Components

 - Index
-- Update
+- Show
 - Header

 ### User Stories

-- As a user, I should be able to see a list of my data.
+- As a user, I want to be able to see a list of my destinations.
-- As a user, I want to click on one of the items of data and it will appear on the index page.
+- As a user, I want to click on one of the destinations and it will appear on the index page - which will be the show page at that point.
-- As a user, I want to be able to edit and delete items.
+- As a user, I want to be able to add, edit, and delete destinations.
+- As a user, I want to be able to check off destinations as I visit them.

 ### Schema